RTÉ2: Children's television

-Dempsey's Den was hosted by Ian, Zig, Zag and Zuppy.
+Dempsey's Den was hosted by Ian, Zig and Zag and Zuppy.
 It moved to Network 2 from RTÉ One, and broadcasting for an extra hour from 15:00 to 18:00.
 Network 2 would start the day 14:30 with Bosco a pre-school television show.
 All children's television moved to Network 2 when it rebranded in 1988.
 When Ian Dempsey left Dempsey's Den the show was renamed The Den, with a new presenter, Ray D'Arcy.
 D'Arcy presented the show from 1990 to 1997 when the strand began to expand it schedule into the early hours of the morning.
 From 1997 to 2010 The Den ran for 10 hours a day starting at 07:00 to 17:00 followed by a strand which was given various titles and targeted at a teenage audience.
 When RTÉ rebranded their children's strands in 2010, this effectively axed the country's longest-running children's TV show.

-Saturday programming came from RTÉ Cork in form the mid-1990s to the late-2000s, starting with The Swamp which took the place of classic Irish children's TV such as Pajo's Junkbox, Scratch Saturday and Anything Goes (which broadcast on RTÉ One).
+Saturday programming came from RTÉ Cork from the mid-1990s to the late-2000s, starting with The Swamp which took the place of classic Irish children's TV such as Pajo's Junkbox, Scratch Saturday and Anything Goes (which broadcast on RTÉ One).
 Satitude was RTÉ Cork's main TV show for children and was broadcast on The Den on RTÉ2 on Saturday mornings.
 Satitude was cancelled in 2009.

 Den Tots was The Den's pre-school strand.
-It is replaced by RTÉjr; RTÉ do not advertise during these selected hours.
+It has been replaced by RTÉjr; RTÉ do not advertise during these selected hours.